-The mother and daughter in family 4 carry an int22h-1/int22h-2-mediated Xg28 deletion, although both are reported to have normal intelligence with no significant dysmorphic facial features.
-Since XCI showed a 100% skewed pattern in both 3 individuals, these data suggest that the abnormal X chromosome is completely inactivated, such that these deletions are likely to have no phenotypic effect in females.
+The mother and daughter in family 4 carry an int22h-1/int22h-2-mediated Xq28 deletion, although both are reported to have normal intelligence with no significant dysmorphic facial features.
+Since XCI showed a 100% skewed pattern in both 5 individuals, these data suggest that the abnormal X chromosome is completely inactivated, such that these deletions are likely to have no phenotypic effect in females.
 However, it was noted that the mother had two spontaneous abortions.
 This observation coupled with the fact that this deletion has not been identified in males suggests that such deletions may be lethal for males in utero.
-Although family 4 includes the first cases of an int22h-1/int22h-2-mediated Xq28 deletion, one previous report indicated the presence of this deletion in a multi-generation family in which carrier females exhibited skewed XCI and The deletions were detected by FISH, and the breakpoints were roughly mapped using Southern analysis.
-43 44 The significant correlation between Xq28 deletion carrier status and the correlation between the correlation the correlation between the correlation between the correlation between the correlation that the correlation the correlation between the correlation the correlation that the corre of spontaneous abortions may support our hypothesis that this deletion is lethal for males in utero.
+Although family 4 includes the first cases of an int22h-1/int22h-2-mediated Xq28 deletion, one previous report indicated the presence of this deletion in a multi-generation family in which carrier females exhibited skewed XCI and The deletions were detected by FISH, and the breakpoints were roughly mapped using Southern analysis.43 44 The significant g correlation between Xq28 deletion carrier status and the provide of spontaneous abartic of spontaneous abortions may support our hypothesis that this deletion is lethal for males in utero.
 Traditionally, chromosomal analysis has been recommended for females with recurrent spontaneous abortions, but int22h-1/int22h-2-mediated Xq28 deletions are beyond the resolution of standard karyotyping.
 We argue that these deletions can lead to recurrent spontaneous abortions in carrier females and therefore suggest considering array CGH as part of the investigation for multiple spontaneous abortions.

-It has also been suggested that females carrying int22h-1/int22h-2-mediated Xq28 deletions should not exhibit clinical signs of haemophilia A as a result of the preferential inactivation of the X chromosome harbouring the F8 gene-inclusive deletion.
-In addition, it was proposed that males or females with int22h-1/int22h-2-mediated Xq28 duplications would not be at risk of haemophilia A because they maintain a normal copy of the F8 gene.
-41 Due to a lack of such cases, however, these hypotheses have not been tested until now.
+It has also been suggested that females carrying int22h-1/ int22h-2-mediated Xq28 deletions should not exhibit clinical signs of haemophilia A as a result of the preferential inactivation of the X chromosome harbouring the F8 gene-inclusive deletion.
+In addition, it was proposed that males or females with int22h-1/ int22h-2-mediated Xq28 duplications would not be at risk of haemophilia A because they maintain a normal copy of the F8 gene.41 Due to a lack of such cases, however, these hypotheses have not been tested until now.
 The patients reported here support the abovementioned suggestions.
 The daughter and mother in family 4 with the int22h-1/int22h-2-mediated Xq28